Kernix13/rural-homestead/land-search.md

 # My Land Searching

-> This first section including the articles is what I found, but I have not looked at them yet in detail.
+> I found 6 websites and all are free.
+Are there other sites?
+How can I find land that has not been listed yet?
+Private Facebook groups?
+Forums?
+Local town or city websites?

 ## Search terms and results

-Websites already looked at: LandSearch.com, LandAndFarm.com, LandWatch.com, Land.com

-TERMS:
+SEARCH TERMS:

 - undeveloped land for sale
 - websites listing raw land for sale